haskellfoundation/error-message-index/README.md

 Contributions may come in the form of changes to the code base, as well as opening or commenting on issues and pull requests.

 All contributors are expected to follow the [Haskell Foundation's Code of Conduct](https://haskell.foundation/guidelines-for-respectful-communication/).

-Please see the [Contributor's Guide](CONTRIBUTING.md) for more information.